Pablo Bach

 Pablo Bach (born 1 March 1962) is an Argentine plastic artist and cartoonist, mainly recognized for his work in the creative team of the British television show Spitting Image during fourteen years between the 1980s and 1990s.
-During his career he has worked as a graphic designer for other shows like 2DTV, Captain Scarlet and Contra Informação.
+During his career he has worked as a graphic designer for other shows like 2DTV, New Captain Scarlet and Contra Informação.

 Biography

 Early life

 Bach was born in Buenos Aires, Argentina in 1962.
 After graduating in Fine Arts, he decided to emigrate to Europe at the age of 24 with the aim of settling in London to work as an artist, inspired by traditional English and French cartoons of the 18th and 19th centuries.
 There he contacted Oscar Grillo, an Argentinean illustrator and plastic artist who had been living in Europe for several years.
 Grillo recommended him to contact Peter Fluck and Roger Law, who were at that time designing a new television show.